Facebook

 Hiking the abandoned bobsled and luge tracks above Sarajevo in the snow is a strange experience.
 The remains of the winding concrete structures built for the 1984 Olympics can be crowded in the summer.
 In the wintertime, you will likely have the path to yourself.
 Let your imagination run wild.

-The 1984 games were the first to be hosted by a then-communist country.
+The 1984 Winter Games were the first to be hosted by a then-communist country.
 With its pre-war mix of Christians and Muslims living in relative harmony, the competition in Sarajevo is remembered fondly by those who participated.
 While the best-known Olympic moment was the perfect score for a steamy ice-dancing routine by the UK’s Torvill and Dean, the 2-man bobsled event was a fierce rivalry between the Soviet Union and East Germany.
 There was a near-wipeout by the British as you’ll see on this video.

 Gondola to the Top of Mt.
 Trebević